MrRustenLine/FLXCodingTest/README.md

 ### Sample test inputs
 - A sample CSV with small amount of data inputs can be found under directory \test
 - A sample CSV with huge volume of data inputs can be downloaded following the instructions in \test\readme.md

+Rusten Line's comments:
+- ApplicationID and "only two copies of the application are required" per user are hard coded.
+Obviously, they should be configurable in reality.
+- 3 Unit tests are included in the Development version (change Solution Configuration to Debug) and another test covering sample-small.csv.
+- To test the production version, change the Solution Configuration to Release.
+- Deployment instructions are out of scope.